gcallah/JohnGray/papers/molnar.md

 surveillance.

-The idea of interpersonal and mutual recognition obviously contradicts the ideal of autonomy and self-domination, because in a situation of mutual recognition an individual should behave and even think and feel according to the requirements of his environment.
+The idea of interpersonal and mutual recognition obviously contradicts the liberal ideal of autonomy and self-domination (Gray 1993; Gray 2003;
+Gray 2023), because in a situation of mutual recognition an individual should behave and even think and feel according to the requirements of his environment.
 The demand for recognition aims to change the Others' thinking about the Ego.
 "Self-consciousness achieves its satisfaction only in another self-consciousness".
 (Hegel 1977, §175, p.
 110) This means that the demand for recognition is for a demand to change the minds of Others, which is incompatible with the older liberal ideal of an autonomous man, which has been idealized until recently.
 Therefore, demands for recognition generate persistent conflicts between individuals who are taught to demand individual freedom, in the sense of autonomy --not being formed and controlled by others from without -- and to be authentic -- in the sense of not being conformist -- as well as to demand recognition from others, i.e. to seek to control the behaviour of Others and even their attitudes and feelings.
 (Nagel 1986) "The individual is perpetually riven by the conflict between her desire for